perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 we knew things several hours before we published the information because we did the extra work to directly verify things.
 People didn't have to track social media, etc to find out what was going on because they could remember this one place.
-We still announced anything new all over the place, but always pointed back to the NOC blog.
+We still broadcast updates all over the place, but always pointed back to the NOC blog.
 A single point of reference is very helpful.